mfieromonte/jenres_test_mfieromonte/my_python_project/README.md

 # My Python Project

-This is a basic Python project layout.
+This project is all about creating a simulation of rabbit populations.
+It's a fascinating dive into the world of these adorable creatures.

 ## Installation